-The Localism Act 2011 requires all Local Authorities to publish a Pay Policy Statement on 1 April each year.
+The preparation and publication of a Pay Policy Statement is a requirement of the Localism Act 2011 and all local authorities must publish a Pay Policy Statement on 1 April each year.

-This Policy Statement includes information on the Council's approach to pay and grading relating to the workforce and in particular Chief Officers.
+This Pay Policy Statement includes information on the Authority's approach to pay and grading relating to the workforce and in particular Chief Officers.

-The Council has a statutory duty to publish this information on its website.
+The Authority has a statutory duty to publish the Pay Policy Statement on its website.